ewilan-riviere/memorandum/content/3.operating-systems/windows/setup-flutter.md

 ---
 title: Setup Flutter
-description: 'How to setup Flutter on Windows'
+description: "How to setup Flutter on Windows"
 position: 8
-category: 'Flutter'
+category: "Flutter"
 ---

 ## Flutter